Double soft-thresholded model for multi-group scalar on vector-valued image regression: Introduction

-Furthermore, we establish posterior contraction rates, which provide us with new insights for soft-thresholded estimates.
-Our results are different from those of \cite{kang2018scalar}.
-They are built on a very different set of assumptions on the predictor process and also consider the thresholding parameter to be an unknown parameter, unlike \cite{kang2018scalar}.
+Furthermore, we establish posterior contraction rates, which provide us with new insights for soft-thresholded estimates unlike \cite{kang2018scalar} which only proves consistency.
+Besides, there are several other aspects different from their paper, starting from the assumptions on the predictor process.
+Specifically, our assumption is to control the observed correlation among the spatial points, that are uncorrelated under the true correlation.
+In the derivation of theoretical support, we also do not consider the thresholding parameter to be fixed, unlike \cite{kang2018scalar} where it was kept fixed in the theoretical part.
 For image regression, the predictor process plays an important role.
 Our assumptions on the predictor process are motivated by the developments in the sparse covariance matrix estimation theory \citep{bickel2008covariance, bickel2008regularized}.
 Under those assumptions, we are able to establish strong consistency results with respect to the following distance $d(\bbeta,\bbeta_0)=\int_{\bv}\|\bbeta(\bv)-\bbeta_0(\bv)\|_2\pd\bv$.
 We also establish the spatial variable selection consistency results.
-For adaptive estimation, we consider the scaled square exponential kernel based Gaussian process prior for our latent coefficient function $\widetilde{\bbeta}(\cdot)$ and borrow a few results from \cite{van2009adaptive}.
+For adaptive estimation, we consider the scaled square exponential kernel-based Gaussian process prior for our latent coefficient function $\widetilde{\bbeta}(\cdot)$ and borrow a few results from \cite{van2009adaptive}.

+In summary, The major contributions include a) providing a soft-thresholded $\ell_2$-norm prior allowing variable selection for vector-value imaging predictors; b) establishing posterior contraction rates; c) developing a double-thresholded framework for multi-group inference without specification of the reference group.
 The rest of the article is organized as follows.
 In the next section, we present our proposed modeling framework and describe some of its properties.
 In Section~\ref{sec::theo}, we study the large sample properties of our proposed method.
-Detail descriptions of the priors and the posterior computation steps are in Section~\ref{sec::comp} In Section~\ref{sec::simu}, we compare the performance of our proposed method with other competing methods.
+Detailed descriptions of the priors and the posterior computation steps are in Section~\ref{sec::comp}.
+In Section~\ref{sec::simu}, we compare the performance of our proposed method to other competing methods.
 We present our ADNI data application in Section~\ref{sec::real}.
-Finally, in Section~\ref{sec::discussion}, we discuss possible extensions, and other future directions.
+Finally, in Section~\ref{sec::discussion}, we discuss possible extensions and other future directions.